 PALM SPRINGS & JOSHUA TREE NATIONAL PARK

-This desert oasis has been a beloved getaway since Hollywood’s golden years, and today Palm Springs remains the perfect all-season escape.
+This desert oasis has been a beloved getaway since Hollywood’s golden years, and today Palm Springs remains the ideal all-season escape.

-Where to stay: Options include the adults-only L’Horizon Resort and Spa, a 1952 hotel that was transformed into a premiere luxury hideaway; the hip and low-key Arrive, with a youthful ambience and deep connection to the cool zeitgeist of the modern Coachella Valley; and the Colony Palms Hotel, a bohemian boutique hotel with Moroccan-inspired décor.
+Where to stay: The brand-new adult’s-only Azure Sky, which opened its doors in March 2022, pairs whimsical architecture with striking desert views and was developed by the Hollywood A-list.
+Other options include the hip and low-key Arrive, with a youthful ambience and deep connection to the cool zeitgeist of the modern Coachella Valley and the Colony Palms Hotel, a bohemian boutique hotel with Moroccan-inspired décor.

 What to do: Visit Sunnylands, the 200-acre estate of philanthropist Walter Annenberg.
 Guided tours are the only way to enter the historic house (reserve in advance), but no tickets are necessary to explore the Impressionism-inspired gardens.
+Architecture buffs may enjoy a private tour with the Palm Spring Architecture + Design Center to the former houses of stars like Elvis Presley (Indagare can arrange).
 East of town, the trails (and whimsical flora) of Joshua Tree National Park beckon.

 Where to eat: The bustling Birba is a go-to for an al fresco meal, thanks to its large outdoor patio.
-Head here for top-notch pizza, homemade pasta and Thursday night live music.
+Head here for farm to table meals and Thursday night live music.
+Classic, upscale Italian is best enjoyed at Il Corso, where the menu includes homemade pasta dishes and fresh seafood.
 For the best brunch in town, don’t miss Norma’s.

 Driving Distance from Los Angeles: About two hours, although traffic can vary.

-A-Listers like Oprah Winfrey and Ellen DeGeneres own homes in this community about five miles from Santa Barbara—and now there’s a stunning new place to spend the night.
+A-Listers like Oprah Winfrey and Ellen DeGeneres own homes in this community about five miles from Santa Barbara.
+In addition to star quality, exquisite food and ultimate relaxation, the dramatic hills and sunny coastal weather of Montecito make for ideal hiking and biking conditions.

-Where to stay: Set on 16 acres sandwiched between the beach and the mountains, Rosewood Miramar Beach (an Indagare Index hotel) has a scallop-shaped pool with cabanas, six restaurants and a Goop-branded boutique.
+Where to stay: Set on 16 acres sandwiched between the beach and the mountains, Rosewood Miramar Beach (an Indagare Index hotel which opened in 2019) has a scallop-shaped pool with cabanas, six restaurants and a Goop-branded boutique.

 Where to eat: Jeannine’s Restaurant & Bakery is a favorite for breakfast, thanks to fresh-baked pastries, delicious challah French toast and classic egg dishes.